RosterElf Logo

 Day-of-week patterns

-Analyze absenteeism by day of week.
-Higher Monday or Friday absences often indicate engagement issues or scheduling problems.
+Analyse absenteeism by day of week.
+Higher Monday or Friday absences often indicate scheduling problems or deeper engagement issues worth measuring.
 Some industries see mid-week patterns linked to workload peaks.
 Understanding these patterns helps with roster planning and policy adjustments.

 Seasonal variations